The adventures of selkie THE Fox: World's end

 If not a friend, who was he?
 She doubted any of the citizens of Amaris would journey this far into the wilderness.
 None of them knew the location of the Spire.
 Even if she wanted to, she couldn’t leave tracks on barren stone.

 Despite her sneer and the maniacal glare across her face, the man continued his approach.
-Steel-gray hair, a stooped back, and tattered clothes.
-She couldn’t imagine how he survived.
+Steel-gray hair, a stooped back, and tattered clothes, she saw him unremarkable if not for the fact of his survival.
 The closer he advanced, the younger he grew until a man in his late twenties stood before her.

 “Who are you?”
 Selkie asked.
 Bitterness felt natural to her voice.
 Long gone were her overexcited, carefree days of yore.